David Rosenhan

 David L. Rosenhan (/ˈroʊznən/; November 22, 1929 – February 6, 2012) was an American psychologist.
-He is best known for the Rosenhan experiment, a study challenging the validity of psychiatry diagnoses.
+He is known best for the Rosenhan experiment, a study challenging the validity of psychiatry diagnoses.

 Biography

 Rosenhan received his Bachelor of Arts degree in mathematics in 1951 from Yeshiva College, his master's degree in economics in 1953 and his doctorate in psychology in 1958, both from Columbia University.
+He was a professor of law and of psychology at Stanford University from 1971 until his retirement in 1998, and applied psychology to such legal topics as the examination of expert witnesses, jury selection, and jury deliberation.
 As further described in his obituary published by the American Psychological Association (APA), "Rosenhan was a pioneer in applying psychological methods to the practice of law, including the examination of expert witnesses, jury selection, and jury deliberation."
-He was a professor of law and of psychology at Stanford University from 1971 until his retirement in 1998...
-Before joining the Stanford Law School faculty, he was a member of the faculties of Swarthmore College, Princeton University, Haverford College, and the University of Pennsylvania.
-He also served as a research psychologist at the Educational Testing Service.
-He later became a professor emeritus in law and psychology at Stanford University.
+He was a member of the faculties of Swarthmore College, Princeton University, Haverford College, and the University of Pennsylvania before joining the faculty of Stanford Law School.
+He also served as a research psychologist for the Educational Testing Service.
+He later became a professor emeritus of law and psychology at Stanford University.
 Rosenhan was a fellow of the American Association for the Advancement of Science and various psychological societies, including the APA, and had been a visiting fellow at Wolfson College at Oxford University.

 Rosenhan died on February 6, 2012, at the age of 82.